George Tenet: Predator drone

-The CIA also experimented with a small remote-controlled reconnaissance aircraft, the Predator, to try to spot Bin Laden in Afghanistan.
+The CIA experimented with a small remote-controlled reconnaissance aircraft, the Predator, to try to spot Bin Laden in Afghanistan.
 A series of flights in autumn 2000, overseen by CTC officials and flown by USAF drone pilots from a control room at the CIA's Langley headquarters, produced probable sightings of the al-Qaeda leader.

-Black and others became advocates of arming the Predator with adapted Hellfire anti-tank missiles to try to kill Bin Laden and other Qaeda leaders in targeted killings.
+Cofer Black and others became advocates of arming the Predator with adapted Hellfire anti-tank missiles to try to kill Bin Laden and other al-Qaeda leaders in targeted killings.
 But there were both legal and technical issues.
 Tenet in particular was concerned about the CIA moving back into the business of targeted killing.
-And a series of live-fire tests in the Great Basin Desert in Nevada in summer 2001 produced mixed results.
+A series of live-fire tests in the Great Basin Desert in Nevada in summer 2001 produced mixed results.

 Tenet advised cautiously on the matter at a meeting of the Cabinet-level Principals Committee on September 4, 2001.
 If the Cabinet wanted to empower the CIA to field a lethal drone, Tenet said, "they should do so with their eyes wide open, fully aware of the potential fallout if there were a controversial or mistaken strike".
-National Security Adviser Condoleezza Rice concluded that the armed Predator was required, but evidently not ready.
+National Security Adviser Condoleezza Rice concluded that the armed Predator was required, but not ready.
 It was agreed to recommend to the CIA to resume reconnaissance flights.
 The "previously reluctant" Tenet then ordered the Agency to do so.
 The CIA was authorized to "deploy the system with weapons-capable aircraft".

 September 11 attacks

 After the September 11 attacks, many observers criticized the Intelligence Community for numerous "intelligence failures" as one of the major reasons why the attacks were not prevented.

 Tenet testified before a public hearing of the 9/11 Commission investigating 9/11, that he did not meet with Bush in August 2001, the month before the September 11 attacks.
-The same evening after the hearings, a CIA spokesman corrected Tenet's testimony, stating that Tenet did indeed meet with Bush twice in August.
+The evening after the hearings, a CIA spokesman corrected Tenet's testimony, stating that Tenet did indeed meet with Bush twice in August.
 Tenet in his memoir writes of his memorable visit to Bush at Bush's ranch in Crawford, Texas, in August 2001.

-In August 2007, a report written by the CIA inspector general was made public (originally written in 2005 but kept classified).
-The 19-page summary states that Tenet knew the dangers of Al Qaeda well before September 2001, but that the leadership of the CIA did not do enough to prevent any attacks and that Tenet personally "bears ultimate responsibility" for the intelligence community's failure to develop a plan to counter al Qaeda.
-Tenet reacted to the publication of this report by calling it "flat wrong", citing in particular the planning efforts of the past two years.
+In August 2007, a report written by the CIA inspector general was made public (it was originally written in 2005 but kept classified).
+The 19-page summary states that Tenet knew the dangers of al-Qaeda well before September 2001, but that the leadership of the CIA did not do enough to prevent any attacks and that Tenet personally "bears ultimate responsibility" for the intelligence community's failure to develop a plan to counter al-Qaeda.
+Tenet reacted to the publication of this report by calling it "flat wrong", citing in particular the planning efforts of the prior two years.